robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. Create a `XR > Teleportation Anchor` under `SampleScene`.
 Scale down the plane and place it next to the `Teleportation Area` plane.

 At this point you should be able to run and teleport around the plane, or to the anchor.

+## Tweaks

+1. To have the teleport happen on trigger rather than grip, set `Right Teleport Ray > XR Controller (Device-based) > Select Usage: Trigger`.